LewAshby/video-front-angular/README.md

-very naive approach to youtube
+very naive approach to a video site